michaelsballoni/nodelinkdb/README.md

 The nldbtests project contains the unit tests for the project.

 ## SQLite integration
+nldb uses the file-based database SQLite to do the heavy lifting.\
+SQLite is a powerful and easy to use file-based database.
+There is no server; instead, you direct the SQLite API to interact with a file on disk, then you use SQL with the SQLite API directly.\
+\
+To get nldb working with SQLite, get the [SQLite amalgamation](https://www.sqlite.org/download.html), get the "C source code as an amalgamation" one.
-Get the SQLite amalgamation and place the sqlite3.c and sqlite3.h files in a directory named sqlite at the same level as the nodelinkdb directory.\
+Extract it and place the sqlite3.c and sqlite3.h files in a directory named sqlite at the same level as the nodelinkdb directory.\

+## Building
-The solution should then build and you'll have a static library to link against and a test program to experiment with.
+With the solution cloned and the sqlite directory set up alongside the solution directory, the solution should then build and you'll have a static library to link against and a test program to experiment with.

 ## Code Walkthrough
 ### Setting Up
 The nldb namespace is used throughout.
 Static classes in this workspace are what you call into from your code.\
 First, though, this is a database-driven system, so you'll use the db class, with the constructor that takes the path to the database filename.\
 Create a db object with the path to the file you want to use.\
-If you're creating a new database call the global function nldb::setup_nldb(db) to initialize or reinitialize the database by creating or recreating the tables.\
+If you're creating a new database call the global function nldb::setup_nldb(db) to initialize the database with the tables.\
 You only call setup_nldb() when you want to set up a new database or reset an existing database to have empty tables.
 It wipes the datbase clean.
 Be careful.

 ### Nodes and Links